jeffreylanters/react-unity-webgl/README.md

 # react-unity-webgl
 Easy to use Unity 5.6 or newer WebGL player component for your React application.
 Embed your Unity application in your react application for writing interactive interfaces with two way Unity and react communication.

-> ### Notice
-> This package is only working with the newer WebGL export shipped with Unity 5.6 or newer.

 <img src="http://react-etc.net/files/2016-07/logo-578x270.png" height="50px"/> <img src="http://gamepadable.com/wp-content/uploads/2016/01/Official_unity_logo.png" height="50px"/>

 # installation